Skip to main content

 With wealth concentrated in Metro Manila and a few other primary cities, secondary and tertiary cities must elevate their role in supportingspreading economic development.

-The USAID Strengthening Urban Resilience for Growth with Equity (SURGE) project is a five-year, $47.8 million project, which fosters the development of conditions for broad-based, inclusive and resilient economic growth of cities and surrounding areas outside Metro Manila.
+The USAID Strengthening Urban Resilience for Growth with Equity (SURGE) project was a five-year, $47.8 million project, which fostered the development of conditions for broad-based, inclusive and resilient economic growth of cities and surrounding areas outside Metro Manila.

 SURGE infographic